 – Spanish Proverb

 Respect for people is one of the two pillars of Lean.
-However “people” doesn’t just mean the people that report to you, but everyone – your team, boss, customers, suppliers, community – and especially you.
-Don’t forget about respecting yourself.
+However, “people” doesn’t just mean the people that report to you, but everyone else in your organization, including your team, your boss, your customers, your suppliers, your community, and yourself.
 The “respect for people” concept from Toyota is more accurately translated as “respect for humanity.”

-To respect people, and yourself, you must understand and support that there is a brain attached to the pair of hands.
-In addition to the “cost” of the pair of hands that is represented on traditional financial statements, what is the value of the brain?
-How can you increase that value by soliciting and using ideas, creativity, experience, and knowledge?
-What environment, both physical and organizational, is necessary to optimize and leverage that value?
+To respect people, you must take into account that there is a brain attached to each pair of hands in your company.
+In addition to the cost of the pair of hands that is represented on traditional financial statements, those brains hold tremendous value.
+As a leader, your job is to figure out what environment, both physical and organizational, is necessary to optimize and leverage that value.
+You increase the value by soliciting and using people’s ideas, creativity, experience, and knowledge.